azaher1215/PatternRec_Project_Group5/README.md

 ├── requirements.txt/       # Package requirements to run this repo
-├── README_huggingface.md/  # Necessary to run the project on Hugging Face ├── scripts/                # Scripts used to train and test the dataset ├── NLP Results/            # Contains the results of the
+├── README_huggingface.md/  # Necessary to run the project on Hugging Face ├── scripts/                # Scripts used to train and test the dataset